CaptainLucian/FactorioServer/README.md

 - see about automating updates, if I can't tell if a version changes then maybe default to nightly new containers? - https://wiki.factorio.com/Download_API
  -- I should still poke at that, though the new methodology doesn't make it as needed.
 I could have a script to auto restart the container when needed though.

+- work through inventory.yml configuration for the ansible deployment. ideally switching it to ssh key auth.